 Construction managers typically need a bachelor’s degree, and they learn management techniques through on-the-job training.
 Large construction firms may prefer to hire candidates who have both construction experience and a bachelor’s degree in a construction-related field.
 Firms might hire as managers those who have a high school diploma and many years of experience in a construction trade; however, these people may be more likely to work as self-employed general contractors than to be hired as construction managers.

-Construction managers typically need a bachelor's degree in construction, architecture, engineering, or a related field, such as military technologies.
+Construction managers typically need a bachelor's degree in construction, business, engineering, or a related field.

 Bachelor’s degree programs in construction-related majors often include courses in project control and management, design, construction methods and materials, and cost estimation.
 Courses in business, communications, and mathematics are also helpful.